kzchua1998/Rotation-Aware-Overhead-Human-Detection-in-Fisheye-Images/README.md

 ## Evaluation and Visualization
 Here is an example of evaluating trained RAPiD on a single image in terms of the AP metric.

 0. Modify line 41-42 to evaluate your trained weights.
-Default weight used `rapid_pL1_dark53_COCO608_Jun18_4000.ckpt` is trained on COCO, CEPDOF, HABBOF, MW-R and WEPDTOF.
+Default weight used is `rapid_pL1_dark53_COCO608_Jun18_4000.ckpt`.
 ```
 rapid = Detector(model_name='rapid',
                      weights_path='./weights/rapid_pL1_dark53_COCO608_Jun18_4000.ckpt')